-Photography focus: We are looking for a student who is comfortable handling photography equipment and lighting, well-versed in Adobe Photoshop, and familiar with stock photo agencies.
+Photography internship: We are looking for a student who is comfortable handling photography equipment and lighting, well-versed in Adobe Photoshop, and familiar with stock photo agencies.
 Responsibilities include organizing issue artwork, scouting and researching, and assisting on photo shoots.
 Interns will also undertake photography assignments, skills permitting.
 Candidates should be organized, deadline-driven, and effective in communicating over the phone, in person, or via email.

-Please mail the following:
+Please email the following:

 - Cover letter clearly indicating your desired area of focus and (optional) backup area of focus in the first sentence

 - Three published clips (editorial and news)

 Summer semester: April 15 (applications received by April 1 have priority)

 Information on paid employment can be found here.